 MGAT5 (Alpha-1,6-Mannosylglycoprotein 6-Beta-N-Acetylglucosaminyltransferase) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+Diseases associated with MGAT5 include Hepatocellular Carcinoma and Walker-Warburg Syndrome.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
 Gene Ontology (GO) annotations related to this gene include acetylglucosaminyltransferase activity and alpha-1,6-mannosylglycoprotein 6-beta-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is MGAT5B.

 UniProtKB/Swiss-Prot Summary for MGAT5 Gene